DWI Criminal Charges and Drunk Driving Lawsuits

 Civil lawsuits, such as car accident lawsuits, are handled outside of the criminal justice system.
 In a civil law matter, there is no finding of guilt or innocence.
 Instead, a drunk driver can be ordered to pay monetary damages to the person (or persons) they injure in a drunk driving crash.
 This money is used to pay for things like hospital bills, lost wages, physical suffering, and mental anguish.

-Texas Drunk Driving Facts and Statistics
+Drunk Driving Facts and Stats

 Texans like to have a good time.
 Sometimes, those good times are accompanied by a drink or two—or three, or four, or five.